aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 On Leaf1
 - Configure interface Ethernet1 as an access port in vlan 112
 - Unshut interface Ethernet1
+- Check connectivity from Leaf2 to its default gateway - 172.16.112.1

 ### Turn Leaf4 into Host22